michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

 <br>
 <br>

-NOTE: I have removed Installation Option 2 du to problems with data transfer to OFS.
+NOTE: I have removed Installation Option 2 due to problems with data transfer to OFS.
 You should switch to Install Option 1!

 <br>
 <br>